BalkanBeats

 ROBERT ŠOKO

 Robert Šoko, was one of the first DJ‘s to drop Balkan brass into the European night club scene back in the nineties.
 He named it BalkanBeats Party.
 Born and bred in Bosnia he came to the Yugo “Promised Land” of Germany in 1990, took a job as cab driver while DJing in a Kreuzberg punk bar for 50 DM and free beer.
 The parties quickly snowballed, taking on an international dimension, as Soko brought the sound of the Balkans to club dance floors from Osaka to Oaxaca.
+He is also an occasional shepherd.

 Email Address